 A short hike with a long view

 Coon Mountain's south-facing slopes and rich soils provide conditions for trees usually found farther south, such as red and white oak and shagbark hickory.
 The trail winds through hemlock stands, a craggy interior and rocky outcrops.

 Acquired through a land swap

 Coon Mountain Preserve was made possible via an innovative land swap in 1991.
 A generous landowner donated 275 acres of forestland in the Town of Chesterfield to the Adirondack Land Trust.
-The Land Trust then exchanged the land for 246 acres on Coon Mountain—land that was ecologically rich but marginal from a forest-products perspective.
+The Land Trust then exchanged that tract for 246 acres on Coon Mountain—land that is ecologically rich but marginal from a forest-products perspective.
 Over the years the preserve has been expanded to 378 acres.